Mexico Working Group

 Hosts visiting fellows who contribute to the scholarship on Mexico at Notre Dame.
 During Spring 2013, Cuauhtémoc Cárdenas, Hewlett Visiting Fellow for Public Policy at the Kellogg Institute, co-taught the class “Modern Mexican History: From the Porfiriato & the Revolution to the Present” with Jaime M. Pensado.

-Mark Your Calendars—Events for the Fall 2013 Semester Include:
+Mark Your Calendars—Events for the Spring 2014 Semester Include:

 Undergraduate Research Conferences